gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

-I tested Gatsbygram and Instagram on [webpagetest.org](https://www.webpagetest.org/) using a simulated 3G network and a Moto G smartphone which is a budget Android released 3.5 years ago.
-So typical of many lower-end phones used still today.
+I tested Gatsbygram and Instagram on [webpagetest.org](https://www.webpagetest.org/) using a simulated 3G network and a Moto G smartphone—a budget Android released 3.5 years ago—so typical of many lower-end phones used still today.
 The median [speed index](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index) score for